John Coburn (Indiana politician): Congressional service

 Coburn was appointed as the first secretary of the Territory of Montana in March 1865 but resigned at once.
 He was elected judge of the fifth judicial circuit of Indiana in October 1865 and resigned in July 1866.
 Later, he was elected as a Republican to the Fortieth and to the three succeeding Congresses (March 4, 1867 – March 3, 1875).
 While in Congress, he served as chairman of the Committee on Public Expenditures (41st Congress), and as a member of Committee on Military Affairs (42nd and 43rd Congresses).
 He was an unsuccessful candidate for reelection in 1874 to the 44th Congress.

 After leaving Congress, he was appointed a justice of the Supreme Court of the Territory of Montana on February 19, 1884, and served until December 1885.
 He returned to Indianapolis, and resumed the practice of law.
-He died in Indianapolis on January 28, 1908, and was buried in Crown Hill Cemetery.
+He died in Indianapolis on January 28, 1908, and was buried in Crown Hill Cemetery (Section 27, Lot 136).